Talk to others with an Ostomy

 I've been on hundreds of rides with my ileostomy - it can absolutely be done!

-In the photo below, I took my tenth ride on "Leviathan" at Canada's Wonderland that day - in addition to going on "Drop Tower" 49 times that same day !!
+In the photo below, I took my tenth ride on "Leviathan" at Canada's Wonderland that day - in addition to going on "Drop Tower" 49 times that same day!!

-Thanks Bain and NY BLUEYE your input has been a great help.
+Thanks Bain and NY BLUEYE, your input has been a great help.
 I see living with a bag on is not as bad as I thought.
 Thanks VeganOstomy for your input on riding roller-coasters.
 All three of you have been a blessing to me.
 I may get back on my bike in time.
 Be safe on your bike.
-People don't pay motorcycle's respect.
+People don't pay motorcycles respect.
 You all have been a blessing to me.

 Rider1000rr,

 Amen brother!!
 And you're very welcome.
-Very glad we could help your mind set.
+Very glad we could help your mindset.
 And I agree with NYBLUEYE.
 If we can make it happen, we should all get together and ride after you heal.
 Always safe on the bike and yes, with people playing with their phones instead of driving, it makes us very vulnerable.
 One of the things I'll be doing on my motovlog.
-Pull up to people in their car on their phones and just stare at them....lol How unerving would that be?
+Pull up to people in their car on their phones and just stare at them....lol How unnerving would that be?

 Keep us posted when you plan to have the surgery.